YoongiKim/DeepCrawler/README.md

 2. Sampler GUI App will show up as below
 <img src="./img/sampler_setting.png" alt="idea" width="700"/>
 3. Set up 'Query', 'Number of data you want to sample' and 'platform'
-4. Press 'Start Sampling' Button to start sampling
+4. Press 'Start Sampling' button to start sampling

 #### # 2 ) Sampling using Sampler
 In Development